amanchokshi/EMBERS/docs/embersbyexample.rst

 The analysis discusses above is implemented with the :func:`~embers.sat_utils.sat_channels.batch_window_map` function.
 Satellite channels can be identified with the :samp:`sat_channels` cli tool:

+The :samp:`--max_cores` option is available to limit number of cores used by the :samp:`sat_channels` paralelized cli-tool below.

 .. code-block:: console